tygavin/tealium-tools/README.md

 * For testing, use the "rawgit.com" location (instead of "cdn.rawgit.com" location) and push your changes to a "dev" branch.

 * Do not share this with your users.
 This is for testing your dev work only.
-This allows you to immediately test your changes before build a release tag location that is released to the general public.
+This allows you to immediately test your changes before creating a release/tag that is available to the general public.

 * Copy/paste the following directly when adding as a new Custom Tealium Tool